eficode-academy/helm-katas/external-charts.md

 Now go back to your browser and navigate to the todo application endpoint.

 The application should still be running, but all of the todo entries should be gone, as we have now connected to the new database.

+> Note: the reason why all data is gone is because the initial version of MySQL we made, did not have any persistent volume.
+The Bitnami Chart however uses that, so new database application upgrades is doable while still keeping the application data.

 Play around with the application again, and verify that the application is working correctly with the new database.